 What To Expect From Dog Socialisation Classes

-Dog socialisation classes teach dogs how to behave around people and other animals while helping owners manage their dog’s behaviour in real-world situations.
+The goal of dog socialisation classes is simple: to help dogs learn how to behave calmly around people and other animals, while teaching owners how to manage their dog’s behaviour in real-world situations.

 Socialisation is essential for all dogs, whether puppies or adults.
 Early socialisation, after vaccinations, shapes behaviour, but it’s never too late for older dogs to improve.
 With patience, even poorly socialised dogs can learn to stay calm in new situations.